Many people, particularly the poor and minorities, are afraid of banks. Why is this?

 A few years into my practice, I called my friend at the new bank and asked him about a loan.
 I had several loans by them, for investment Real Estate, and was looking to do one more.
 He looked at my financials and said that they didn't feel comfortable loaning me more money.
 He was sorry, but that was it.
 I told him not to be sorry, but thanked him instead, and he was a bit taken aback.
 "When your banker tells you they won't loan you money," I said, "you should listen to that good advice and stop borrowing."
 I thanked him for some good advice.

 And he was giving good advice, too.
 Borrow less, save more, and I started doing just that.
-Too many other people look the banker "being mean" in denying their loan, and instead turn toward high-interest rate, high-fee toxic loans, which are not only a bad deal, but usually the first slippery step toward bankruptcy.
+Too many other people think the banker is "being mean" in denying their loan, and instead turn toward high-interest rate, high-fee toxic loans, which are not only a bad deal, but usually the first slippery step toward bankruptcy.
 If a conventional bank turns you down for a loan - listen to them.
 Chances are, you should not be borrowing the money.
 And in most cases, you don't "need" to borrow the money (no, a new car is not a "need" but a want).

 Banks are your friend.
 If you fear banks, ask yourself why.
 If you are like one of the many thousands of people who post snarky comments about Bank of America on discussion groups - because they charged you a bounce fee, when you bounced a check - ask yourself if it is the bank's fault, or your own.
-Living life as a supplicant - as passive victim of circumstances, begging for scaps - is never going to get you anywhere.
+Living life as a supplicant - as passive victim of circumstances, begging for scraps - is never going to get you anywhere.
 Being assertive - and fiscally responsible - will take you anywhere you want to go.

 And you'd be surprised how friendly banks can be, when you have good credit, pay your bills on time, and aren't afraid to look the President of the Bank in the eye - and not blink.